 So last week, after seeing the beautiful pastries behind the McCafe bakery shelf at McDonald’s, I have finally decided that I can’t live another day and not make croissants at home.
 And why not?
 I love baking, I love croissants, so it does not just make any sense why I must put off the idea of making them.

 I have come face to face with lots of croissants recipe.
 After countless times of studying recipes one after another, staring at them and then blinking my eyes at the long, laborious process.
-I have finally settled with one recipe to start.
+I have finally settled on one recipe to start.

-When I learned that this recipe is from Nancy Silverton, another one of my baking heroes, the one who have written my favorite brioche recipe, I just jumped right in and decided to give it a go.
+When I learned that this recipe is from Nancy Silverton, another one of my baking heroes, the one who has written my favorite brioche recipe, I just jumped right in and decided to give it a go.

 Croissant Dough: The Process